-ASUS Support CD Main Menu
+ASUS Support CD

-Insert your support CD or doubleclick your CD drive icon in "My Computer" to bring up the autorun menu or run Setup.exe in the root directory of the ASUS support CD.
+Insert the support CD or double-click your CD drive icon in "My Computer" to bring up the autorun menu or run Setup.exe in the root directory of the Support CD.

-NOTE: The CD version and contents are constantly modified without notice.
+NOTE: The support CD contents are constantly updated without notice.